HaziqZulKifli/HaziqZulKifli.github.io/_posts/2025-04-21-muti-stage.md

 ```

-i cat the `ch_1.lnk` to view what in it and found this
+i cat the `ch_1.lnk` to view what is in it and found this

 ```
 C:\Program Files\Google\Chrome\